wade-cheng/rotating-chess/README.md

 This pygame game is developed on Python 3.10.12.
 There is a `__future__` import for type checking in `moveselector.py`.

-See `BUILD.md` for more build options.
+Locally start the game by calling `python3 main.py`.
+See the `Makefile` for build options.

 Colors and some other settings may be edited with a text editor via `settings.py`.